occivink/mpv-gallery-view/README.md

 If you want on-demand thumbnail generation, copy `scripts/gallery-thumbgen.lua` too.
 You can make multiple copies of it (with different names) to potentially speed up generation, they will register themselves automatically.

-If you want to customize the script (in particular the thumbnail directory), copy `lua-settings/gallery.conf` and modify it to your liking.
+If you want to customize the script (in particular the thumbnail directory), copy `lua-settings/gallery.conf` and modify it to your liking or edit gallery.lua directly (not recommended).

 The gallery view is bound to `g` by default but can be rebound in input.conf with `t script-message gallery-view`.